physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204.md

 ## Quantum Origin of Magnetism

 ### How do you get the Hamiltonian that we work with?
 When a magnetic dipole is placed under an external magnetic field, a torque would be generated as the magnetic dipole moment aligns itself to $\vec{B}_{ext}$.
 In this context here, we see a trippy example that magnetic field causes the dipole to do work through the torque generated from aligning the dipole to the (non-uniform) external magnetic field.
 (The field has to be non-uniform at different spatial points, or it won't do any work).
-For the sake of time, refer to Griffith E&M section 8.3 for an example of emf to show that *a magnetic field can be used as a medium to translate mechanical/external work into potential energy*. **Magnetic field, and magnetic force itselves still do no work**.
+For the sake of time, refer to Griffiths E&M section 8.3 for an example of emf to show that *a magnetic field can be used as a medium to translate mechanical/external work into potential energy*. **Magnetic field, and magnetic force itselves still do no work**.

 Recall that, from general physics, conserved quantity just means $\Delta E = 0$, but for the non-conservative case,